 A telltale sign that your diet is lacking in fibre is best monitored by your bowel movements.
-You should go one to three times per day.
-If you find that you pass a motion less frequently, then you might want to assess your intake of fibre.
+You should pass a stool one to three times per day every day to every other day.
+If you find that you pass a bowel movement less frequently, then you might want to reassess your intake of fibre.

 With a healthy balanced diet rich in whole foods you should naturally find that you have all the fibre that you need.

 What are the benefits of eating fibre?